The Only U.S. FDA-Cleared Non-Invasive Lift

 This energy initiates the body’s natural response to stimulate the growth of fresh, new collagen.2,5,7,8

 Some patients see an initial effect right after their treatment.
-The real results appear naturally and gradually over 2–3 months as new collagen builds, gradually lifting and tightening the skin.9-12
+The real results appear naturally and gradually over 2 to 3 months as new collagen builds, gradually lifting and tightening the skin.9-12

 Energy should never be delivered into bone if the bone is visible above the green treatment line as it may cause discomfort